 Jones’s contention above is imprecise: if Berkeley’s arguments for immaterialism are wrong, they do not lend support to anything: they are simply mistakes.
-If we except a false proposition as a premise in an argument, then “from falsehood anything follows.”
-But if Berkeley’s arguments are correct, then they lend support to analyzing the work of any philosopher biographically.
-And thus I will treat them, which raises the question: How about this very book under review: if I hope to understand this book, do I need to read a biography of Jones?
-If Jones’s contention is true, it would seem that every intellectual work ought to be accompanied by a biography of the person who wrote it.
+If we except a false proposition as a premise in an argument, then anything follows.
+But if Berkeley’s arguments are correct, then, if Jones’s link between immaterialism and philosophical biography stands, then they lend support to analyzing the work of any philosopher biographically.

+To make this point clearer, let us consider an analogous situation, where we are writing a biography of a thinker, say Smith, who believes that human personalities are actually just very sophisticated computer programs, and suggests we can best understand them by “studying their source code” (however that might be done).
+It would be incorrect for us to contend that, because Smith views human beings this way, the best way to write a biography of him would be by “studying his source code.”
+If Smith’s view is correct, then that is the best way to not only write about Smith, but to write about anyone whomsoever.
+But if his view is wrong, then it is not a good way to write about even Smith.

+It is true that understanding Berkeley’s life better does cast new light on his works.
+But as far as the claim Jones makes, that Berkeley’s life and his philosophy are “inseparable,” this juror must bring in a verdict of “Unproven.”
+For instance, Berkeley certainly was inspired to debunk the newly fashionable theory of matter put forth by figures such as Descartes and Locke based on the fact that he felt it promoted skepticism.
+But Berkeley’s arguments as to why matter, as his targets understood it, was an untenable concept, do not depend upon his motivation in making them.
+They either succeed or not on their own merits.
+It is very interesting to learn about Berkeley’s intimate involvement with elite Protestant education, his desire to defend and promote Anglicanism, and his efforts to gain better positions within the church.
+But numerous people at the time were educated in elite Protestant institutions, promoted Anglicanism, and sought better jobs.
+But only one of them wrote books arguing for immaterialism.

+If we cannot consider a thinker’s arguments apart from that thinker’s life history, then Jones’s book itself is radically incomplete: every copy ought to be shipped with a biography of Jones.
+And unless that is an autobiography, that biography should come with a biography of the person who wrote it.
+And so on, ad infinitum.

-An unfortunate recurrence throughout the book is a certain temporal parochialism, an apparent conviction that the current ideas are the best ideas (so far, at least), and that when they disagree with past ideas, clearly the past ideas are to blame.
+The above contention, that Berkeley’s philosophy itself somehow justifies Jones’s approach to biography, is perhaps the major flaw in this book.
+But there are other issues as well.
+For instance, an unfortunate recurrence throughout the book is a certain temporal parochialism, an apparent conviction that the current ideas are the best ideas (so far, at least), and that when they disagree with past ideas, clearly the past ideas are to blame.
 This shows up early on when Jones writes, “Perhaps not everyone feels that Berkeley’s God is an embarrassment…” (15).
 Countless thinkers in the past would have found today’s presumption of materialism an embarrassment.
 And many of them were very bright people.

 Another example of this temporal bias is Jones’s puzzle here: “Here, as in so many other locations in seventeenth- and eighteenth-century social thought, the possibility that rank produces, or is otherwise complicit in, the adumbration of natural rights to justice and equity is mysteriously invisible” (192).